 Accordingly, on the night of the 12th of September, the ships and boats of the fleet co-operating with the army, the main body of the troops were conveyed with the flood-tide up the river St. Lawrence, past the batteries of Quebec, as if they were going to attack some point beyond the City; but when the ebb-tide turned, they all dropped silently down till they came to the small cove appointed for the landing, called from thence Wolfe's Cove, not more than two miles beyond Cape Diamond, where the strongest part of the French was seated.
 The following touching anecdote is recorded of Wolfe, which shows how strongly his love of literature, and ambition of intellectual glory, beamed through all his military feelings, even at a moment when it might have been expected that everything would have been absorbed in the thoughts of the coming conflict on which he was about to enter.
-Among the midshipmen who attended General Wolfe in his duty of visiting the various posts on the night before the battle, was young Mr. Robinson, subsequently the distinguished Professor of that name of Edinburgh, who states, that as they rowed along in the boats, the night being peculiarly fine, and the stars beaming with unusual brilliance, General Wolfe repeated to his companions in arms, with great feeling and pathos, the beautiful poem of Gray's Elegy in a Country Churchyard, which had only just then been published, and after uttering the exquisite line.
+Among the midshipmen who attended General Wolfe in his duty of visiting the various posts on the night before the battle, was young Mr. Robinson, subsequently the distinguished Professor of that name of Edinburgh, who states, that as they rowed along in the boats, the night being peculiarly fine, and the stars beaming with unusual brilliance, General Wolfe repeated to his companions in arms, with great feeling and pathos, the beautiful poem of Gray's Elegy in a Country Churchyard, which had only just then been published, and after uttering the exquisite line he remarked to the officer who sat next to him in the stern of the boat, that he would prefer the distinction of being the author of that poem, even to the honour of beating the French on the morrow.